 Hon.
 David Akeeagok: Thank you, Mr. Speaker.
-That information I will be tabling in the very near days.
-I do have the documents ready to table onto which projects were approved and that were granted under that program.
+I will be tabling that information in the very near days.
+I do have the documents ready to table as to which projects were approved and that were granted under that program.
 Thank you, Mr. Speaker.